-On April 21, 2011, the Deepwater Horizon Natural Resource Damage Assessment (NRDA) Trustee Council announced an agreement under which BP committed to provide \$1 billion toward implementation of early restoration projects.
+On April 21, 2011, the Deepwater Horizon Oil Spill Natural Resource Damage Assessment (NRDA) Trustees announced an agreement under which BP committed to provide \$1 billion toward implementation of early restoration projects.

-A NRDA is the process used by natural resource trustees to develop the public's claim for natural resource damages against the party or parties responsible for the spill.
+A natural resource damage assessment is the process used by natural resource trustees to develop the public's claim for natural resource damages against the party or parties responsible for the spill.
 It also seeks compensation for the harm done to natural resources and those services they provide.

-As part of the NRDA, trustees are evaluating a broad suite of early restoration projects based on criteria included in the Oil Pollution Act of 1990 (OPA) regulations, the April 2011 agreement, and additional factors that are otherwise key components in planning or implementing restoration projects.
+The Deepwater Horizon Oil Spill NRDA Trustees (Trustees) are evaluating a broad suite of early restoration projects based on criteria included in the Oil Pollution Act of 1990 (OPA) regulations, the April 2011 agreement, and additional factors that are otherwise key components in planning or implementing restoration projects.